raspberrypilearning/build-your-own-weather-station/en/step_6.md

 ### Calibration

 Most anemometers will have a specification that includes calibration data to help you test the accuracy of your sensor.
-The [datasheet](https://www.argentdata.com/files/80422_datasheet.pdf){:target="_blank"} for the recommended anemometers says that one rotation a second should equate to 2.4 km/h.
-So in the example interval of 5 seconds, 5 spins (10 signals) should equal the same 2.4 km/h.
+The [data sheet](https://www.argentdata.com/files/80422_datasheet.pdf){:target="_blank"} for the recommended anemometers says that one rotation a second should equate to 2.4 km/h.
+So in the example interval of five seconds, five spins (ten signals) should equal the same 2.4 km/h wind speed.

-- Run your program and spin the anemometer 5 times within the first 5 seconds.
+- Run your program and spin the anemometer five times within the first five seconds.
 What wind speed value is reported?

 ![](images/wind-calibration.png)

 You'll probably find that the value doesn't match the specification.
-This loss of accuracy is due to something called the anemometer factor and is a result of some of the wind energy being lost in turning the arms.
-To compensate for this, you can multiply the reading generated by your program by an adjustment factor to correct this error.
+This loss of accuracy is due to something called the **anemometer factor**, and is a result of some of the wind energy being lost when the arms turn.
+To compensate for this, you can multiply the reading generated by your program by an adjustment factor.

-For the recommended anemometers this factor equals 1.18.
+For the recommended anemometers, this factor equals `1.18`.

--  Update the final line in your `calculate_speed` function to multiply your speed in km/h by 1.18.
+-  Update the final line in your `calculate_speed` function to multiply your speed in km/h by `1.18`.

 ---hints---
 ---hint---
-Store the anemometer adjustment value as a constant with the value of 1.18, and then use the constant in your code to make sure it makes sense to other people.
+To make sure your code makes sense to other people, store the anemometer adjustment value as a constant with the value of `1.18`, and then use the constant in your wind speed calculation.

 ```python
 ADJUSTMENT = 1.18